mynaparrot/plugNmeet-docs/docs/security-overview.md

 ---
-title: Plug-N-Meet Security Overview | Your Self-Hosted Video Conferencing Solution
+title: Plug-N-Meet Security and Privacy Overview | Your Self-Hosted Video Conferencing Solution
 description: A detailed overview of the security architecture, authentication, authorization, and end-to-end encryption (E2EE) mechanisms within the Plug-N-Meet platform.
-keywords: [security, e2ee, end-to-end encryption, authentication, authorization, hmac, jwt, nats, livekit, webrtc security]
+keywords: [security, privacy, data handling, e2ee, end-to-end encryption, authentication, authorization, hmac, jwt, nats, livekit, webrtc security]
 sidebar_position: 3
-sidebar_label: Security Overview
+sidebar_label: Security & Privacy
 ---

-# Plug-N-Meet Security Overview
+# Plug-N-Meet Security and Privacy Overview

-This document provides a detailed overview of the security architecture of the Plug-N-Meet platform.
-The system is designed from the ground up to ensure the confidentiality, integrity, and availability of all user communications, providing a secure and private environment for your meetings.
+This document provides a comprehensive overview of the security architecture and data privacy principles that govern the Plug-N-Meet platform.
+It details not only the technical measures we take to protect your meetings from unauthorized access, but also provides a transparent look at how your data is handled, stored, and managed throughout its entire lifecycle.
+The system is designed from the ground up to be secure by default and to give you, the operator, full control over your data.

 ## Table of Contents